6 tips for when your baby won't stop crying

 Just because your baby is awake, doesn’t mean he’s not tired.
 If he’s awake and happy that’s one thing.
 If he’s awake and cranky, that’s something else.
 Babies are no different than adults when it comes to sleep preferences.
 Everybody likes something different.
 Play around with different bedtimes and nighttime rituals to see what works best.

 Even if you’re not breastfeeding, you have a primal response when your baby cries.
-My husband felt it, too.

 And whether we are anxious first or the tears of our children make us anxious, it is good to remember that we have that effect on each other.
 Take a breath.
 Take a break.
 Even if you’re alone, you can put the baby in a safe place like a crib and step into a quieter space until you can calm yourself.

 I apologize that there’s not a more sophisticated way to end this list, but here we go.
 Obviously, if your baby isn’t pooping at all, you know there’s a problem.
 But it’s also possible that your baby isn’t eliminating everything.

-I recommend that you get help from your pediatrician, lactation consultant, and/or night nurse to rule out all of the above possibilities.
+I recommend that you get help from your pediatrician, lactation consultant and/or night nurse to rule out all of the above possibilities.
 And accept that, until you find a solution or your baby outgrows the crying, you’re going to need extra support and you’re going to need a break.

 Make it a priority.
 No one is equipped to be alone with a crying baby twenty-four hours a day.
 No one.